elixir-cldr/cldr_dates_times/README.md

 Although largely complete (with respect to the CLDR data), there are some known limitations as of release 2.0.

-* *Week of month*  The week of the mornth is returned for format symbol `W`.
-This is not currently implemented.
-It returns `1` for all input.

 * *Timezones*  Although the timezone format codes are supported (formatting symbols `v`, `V`, `x`, `X`, `z`, `Z`, `O`) not all localisations are performed.
 Only that data available within a `DateTime` struct is used to format timezone data.

 ## Installation